pilgreen/drive2hugo/README.md

 One of the major drawbacks of Hugo is that it requires files be saved directly on the server.
 Like many other businesses, we have vendors, management systems, and preferred employee workflows that don't mesh well with a remote repository of code.
 We heavily rely on Google Drive, however.
 By building a bridge between Hugo and Drive, I can create the necessary content files automatically using a cron, and our employees can comofortably work on a platform that they know well.

-The `hugo.drive` command simply saves Google Documents, by folder, into corresponding folders inside the Hugo project.
+The `hugo-drive` command simply saves Google Documents, by folder, into corresponding folders inside the Hugo project.
 I chose Go to both learn the language and provide a way to run this program on both Mac and Linux.
 This is my first Go program, and I used quite a bit of code from the [Google documentation](https://developers.google.com/drive/v3/web/quickstart/go).

 ## Configuration/Flags